 Considerations for Implementing Structural-Level Condom Distribution Programs

 To design and implement an effective structural-level CDP, organizations are encouraged to adhere to the following elements:

 - Conduct wide-scale distribution.

-- Implement a social marketing campaign to promote condom use (by increasing awareness of condom benefits and normalizing condom use within communities).
+- Implement social marketing campaigns to promote condom use.
+Consider using messaging that increases awareness of condom benefits and normalizes condom use within communities.

 - Conduct both promotion and distribution activities at the individual, organizational, and environmental levels.

-- Supplement the CD program with more intense risk reduction interventions or other prevention or health services for individuals at highest risk.
-Integrate CD program activities within other community-level intervention approaches to promote condom use and other risk reduction behaviors.
+- Supplement the CDP with more intense risk-reduction interventions or health services for individuals at highest risk.

 - Establish organizational support for condom distribution and promotion activities in traditional and non-traditional venues.